AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 ### **Conclusion**

-The upgrades to our robot’s mobility system—switching from bevel gears to a differential gearbox and from Ackermann Steering to LEGO Steering—significantly enhanced its performance.
+The upgrades to our robot’s mobility system—switching from bevel gears to a differential gearbox, integrating the L293D with a servo motor, and transitioning from Ackermann Steering to LEGO Steering—significantly enhanced its performance.
 These changes provided:
 1. **Smoother Turns**: Differential gearbox enabled independent wheel speeds, reducing slippage.
+2. **Precise Control**: The L293D motor driver ensured smooth speed and direction management.
-2. **Simpler Design**: LEGO Steering’s modularity allowed for easier integration and maintenance.
+3. **Simpler Design**: LEGO Steering’s modularity allowed for easier integration and maintenance.
-3. **Energy Efficiency**: Reduced strain on components, improving energy usage and longevity.
+4. **Energy Efficiency**: Reduced strain on components, improving energy usage and longevity.

 Together, these upgrades ensured that our robot was optimized for the challenges of the WRO course, achieving a balance between simplicity and performance.

 ----
 ----